Rachel Hardeman: Research and career

 Hardeman studies the social determinants of health, making use of intersectionality theory to better understand health disparities.
 Her research revealed that in Minnesota African-American women are two times as likely as white women to die during childbirth.
-Hardeman believes that doulas, non-medical birthing coaches, could improve the medical outcomes of Black mothers.
-In 2016 Hardeman launched a programme that looked at racial inequality in birth outcomes.
-As part of the programme, Hardeman studied best practise at the African-American owned Roots Community Birth Center.
+The study was flawed and Hardeman plagiarized the data from another black woman and was forced to resign from the University of Minnesota.Hardeman believes that doulas, non-medical birthing coaches, could improve the medical outcomes of Black mothers.
+In 2016 Hardeman launched a program that looked at racial inequality in birth outcomes.
+As part of the program, Hardeman studied best practice at the African-American owned Roots Community Birth Center.
 Roots was founded by Rebecca Polston, the only African-American midwife in Minnesota, and provides culturally centered care to African-American communities.

 Alongside working to support African-American mothers, Hardeman has worked to reform medical schools to ensure that their students are trained to provide equitable care to all patients.
 Working with the physician and sociologist Brooke Cunningham, Hardeman developed a new medical school curriculum that looks to reduce health disparities.

 Hardeman is involved with medical research, education and policy.
-She became concerned that the changes to Title X proposed by the Trump administration would have significant consequences for marginalised communities, “It’s an issue of reproductive justice and health equity.
-Denying patients who are disproportionately poor, young and of racial [and] ethnic minorities access to reproductive health services is an injustice and an act of violence,”.
+She became concerned that the changes to Title X proposed by the Trump administration would have significant consequences for marginalized communities, "It's an issue of reproductive justice and health equity.
+Denying patients who are disproportionately poor, young and of racial [and] ethnic minorities access to reproductive health services is an injustice and an act of violence,".

-During the COVID-19 pandemic Hardeman investigated the impact of coronavirus disease on communities of colour.
-She believed that the disproportionate impact of coronavirus disease on ethnic minorities was exposing what was broken about United States healthcare, arguing that it could provide an opportunity “to build a new system,”.
+During the COVID-19 pandemic Hardeman investigated the impact of coronavirus disease on communities of color.
+She believed that the disproportionate impact of coronavirus disease on ethnic minorities was exposing what was broken about United States healthcare, arguing that it could provide an opportunity "to build a new system,".

 In response to the murder of George Floyd, Hardeman and Rhea Boyd called police violence and structural racism a public health crisis.
-Together they wrote “The choice before the health care system now is to show, not tell, that Black Lives Matter,”.
+Together they wrote "The choice before the health care system now is to show, not tell, that Black Lives Matter".
 She argued that contact tracing, considered by many to be essential to mitigating excess coronavirus disease deaths, would be difficult in communities that were deeply distrustful of institutions, particularly as they responded to police brutality.
-Hardeman said that whilst social media had exposed police brutality and offered a tool for organising, “Having to relive those incidents over and over again is incredibly harmful for mental health and emotional wellbeing,”.
+Hardeman said that while social media had exposed police brutality and offered a tool for organizing, "Having to relive those incidents over and over again is incredibly harmful for mental health and emotional wellbeing".